Columbus Parks // Dublin Parks // Location Scouting

 10. Heritage Trail [Hilliard Dog Park], Hilliard

-- What we like // bring the dogs, bike & running path (North end of the Heritage Trail), gorgeous shots for sunsets
+- What we like // bring the dogs, bike & running path (North end of the Hilliard Rail to Trail path), gorgeous shots for sunsets

 - Take note // no playground